lus105/DeepVisionXplain/README.md

 ## How to run

-Train model with default configuration (check if environment is properly set up)
+Train model with default configuration (check if environment is properly set up):

 ```bash
 # train on CPU